AdityaGupta1/mega-minecraft/README.md

   <em>OptiX programs relations.</em>
 </p>

-Before launching the OptiX shading programs on the device, the OptiX renderer defines a **Shading Binding Table** that maps geometric data to programs and their parameters.
+Before launching the OptiX shading programs on the device, the OptiX renderer defines a **Shader Binding Table (SBT)** that maps geometric data to programs and their parameters.
 The SBT contains records that are selected during execution using offsets when GAS and IAS are created and updated in real-time.

 The OptiX dispatch to render will call the raygen program first.
 As mentioned above, this program is responsible for the ray generation to shade every pixel shown on the screen.
 This function acts similarly to other device functions: it gets the launch index of the thread and each thread is solely responsible for the shading of one pixel.
 Then, this program will launch rays and the behavior of the rays is defined in the hit and miss programs.